- Strengthen Your Chances

 How Likely Are You to Get In?

-"Will I get admitted?"
-While there is no magic answer to this question, you can get a fairly good idea of your chances.
+"Will I get into college?"
+While there is no magic answer to this question, you can get a fairly good idea of your admission chances by doing a little research.

 Figuring out which colleges are likely to admit you is not an exact science.
 But you can find out what a college is looking for and look at the credentials of students who got admitted, and then see how you measure up.